Victims of Charity: Q&A

 How can I support medical research, without supporting animal experiments?

 Instead of donating to Cancer Research UK, the British Heart Foundation, Parkinson’s UK and the Alzheimer’s Society, you can support the dozens of medical research charities that fund only non-animal research methods that are directly relevant to human disease.

 Non-animal research methods include: the use of donated human tissue and organs; microdosing; computer modelling; MEG, MRI, PET and other imaging technologies that offer an unparalleled view of the human body, especially the brain; and, of course, important traditional methods such as clinical observation, autopsy studies and epidemiology.

 We believe we can, even though we are under no illusions as to the pro-animal research lobby’s significant financial and political clout.
 The British public do not like the idea of animals enduring great suffering to no purpose – and Animal Aid’s Victims of Charity report argues that this is precisely what is happening.
 Our high-profile campaign, supported by a series of national newspaper advertisements, will put the charities under a great deal of pressure.

-If vivisection is unreliable and misleading, then why do charities still use it?
+If animal experiments are unreliable and misleading, then why do charities still use them?